-Tanzania has a large variety of places to visit whilst on Safari, with a huge range of attractions spread all over the country.
-The country can be roughly divided into 5 areas: Northern Tanzania, Southern Tanzania, Western Tanzania, the Deep South and the Islands.
+Tanzania has a large variety of places to visit whilst on safari, with a huge range of attractions spread all over the country.
+The country can be roughly divided into 5 areas: Northern, Southern, Western, the Deep South and the Islands.
 The diversity of the habitat in Tanzania leads to vastly different collections of wildlife in the different areas so there is plenty of scope for new things for the second and third visit to the country.

 Northern Tanzania is the most popular for wildlife Safaris, containing the famous Ngorongoro Crater, Serengeti National Park, and Mount Kilimanjaro.
 Of course it is also the most popular location.
 If time and budget allows you can escape may of the crowds heading into the more remote areas of the parks - let us know if you would like to do this.

 Southern Tanzania has many excellent wildlife parks too, but is much quieter and less visited, and you'll hardly see any other cars on your game drives.
 This is the place to go to get that feeling of total isolation, the only car on the landscape, surrounded by the savannah as the sun rises.